benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L1C.png)

+**L1C filters assignments to the '←' entity - to only those for which the number of '→' / _et_ entities that satisfy the pattern - satisfy the condition.**

 - L1C appears below a relationship / path.
 The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
 - L1C may appear before a quantifier (if followed by an R-combiner - '→' is the entity directly right of the R-combiner)
 - If →: directly right of the aggregator / R-combiner: a blue/logical/red entity (not a yellow/aggregated entity)